TeamIngrid/ProjectMem/docs/examples/motorcycle.md

 ![](../../assets/images/examples/motorcycle/new_action.png)

-You will be brought back to the dashboard and you will see your item with a notice that it requires current kilometers in order to calculate schedule.
+You’ll return to the dashboard, where you’ll see your item marked with a notice indicating that current mileage is required to calculate the schedule.

 ![](../../assets/images/examples/motorcycle/insufficient_info.png)

-Don’t worry this is one time action for new items.
-Click “add current kilometers” or red sign, fill in kilometers (all other fields are populated already) and click “save”.
-Back to the dashboard and you can see approximate time when you will have to inspect the chain.
-You can set more actions around the event, let’s say regardless of milage you want to inspect the chain once every 6 month.
-You can create new action: “inspect chain every 6 months”.
-Now Memseer will remind you to inspect the chain half a year after last inspection.
+Don’t worry—this is a one-time action for new items.
+Click “add current kilometers” (or the red icon), enter the current reading, and click Save.
+Once you’re back on the dashboard, you’ll see an estimate of when the next chain inspection will be due.
+You can also add more actions around this event.
+For example, if you want to inspect the chain every six months regardless of mileage, create a new action called “Inspect chain every 6 months.”
+Memseer will then remind you to perform the inspection half a year after the last one.

 ![](../../assets/images/examples/motorcycle/current_km.png)

-In addition to that you might want to inspect the chain more frequently during a particular season (tough conditions or more frequent use), and so you can add new action as such: “inspect chain every 2 month between August and November”.
+Additionally, if you’d like to inspect the chain more often during certain seasons—say, when conditions are tougher or usage is higher—you can add another action such as “Inspect chain every 2 months between August and November.”

 ![](../../assets/images/examples/motorcycle/dashboard.png)